 For more information, please contact Frank Cianciolo, Visitors Center manager (email@example.com, 432-426-4152).

 Additional Volunteer Opportunities

 The Frank N. Bash Visitor Center at McDonald Observatory offers volunteer opportunities to individuals interested in astronomy and/or education.
 The greatest need for volunteers has been during our public star parties at busy times of the year.
 We have several telescopes that we use for our public programs including a 16" Meade LX200, 22" Classical Cassegrain, 22" Dobsonian and several Celestron and Meade 8" Schmidt Cassegrains.
 Training is provided.
-If you would like more information please contact the Visitors Center through the Volunteer Coordinator or call us at 432-426-3640 and ask for Shannon Rudine.
+If you would like more information please contact the Volunteer Coordinator, Shannon Rudine, at 432-426-3640.